Americans with Disabilities Act Information

 Hudson Lake

-The Carroll Avenue Station is a low-level boarding station; however, Carroll Avenue is equipped with a mobile wheelchair lift therefore allowing for wheelchair access.
+The Carroll Avenue Station is a low-level boarding station; however, Carroll Avenue is equipped with a mobile wheelchair lift, therefore, allowing for wheelchair access.
 Passengers who wish to board or depart the train utilizing the wheelchair lift can do so by informing a conductor.
 There are three areas in which ramps permit passenger access to the platform: one on either end of the platform and the third beside the passenger shelter.
-There is a ticket agent at this station in the building to the east of the platform with availability weekdays from 8:05 a.m. to 4:45 p.m.
-There are also ticket vending machines available both by the ticket agent office as well as in the passenger shelter by the platform.
+There are ticket vending machines available by the passenger shelter by the platform.
 Free parking is available to passengers at this station.

 Michigan City Transit provides public transportation services that link with the SSL.
 The closest stop to the Carroll Avenue station is located at the corner of Carroll Avenue and Holliday Street.
 Click here for Michigan City Transit routes.